(American, born 1943)

 Among Nengudi’s early projects is her R.S.V.P. series, which she debuted in 1977 at Just Above Midtown (JAM), a pioneering art space in Manhattan representing work by African American and other artists of color.
 It consists of previously worn, dark-hued pantyhose partially knotted into pendulous, sand-filled sacks, then stretched and tethered to the wall in various changing arrangements.
 Though they stand alone as sculptural installations, these arrangements also serve as sites for performances by Nengudi and others.
 Entangled within their taught lines and bulging forms, the performers bend, reach, and pose, tugging on the pantyhose and stretching them further, or pushing around their ample sand pockets.
 Such actions reflect Nengudi’s grounding in dance, which is integral to her work.
 “The movement of the body through space has been an important component of my art practice,” she has said.1

 R.S.V.P. grew out of Nengudi’s reflections upon the changes her body underwent during her first pregnancy, and, more generally, upon the shared experience of womanhood.
-With their flesh-tone coloring, and in their bulbous, sand-filled forms, the pantyhose evoke what the artist describes as the elasticity of the body.
+With their bulbous, sand-filled forms, the pantyhose evoke what the artist describes as the elasticity of the body.
 “I am working with nylon mesh because it relates to the elasticity of the human body,” she explained.
 “From tender, tight beginnings to sagging…the body can only stand so much push and pull until it gives way, never to resume its original shape.”2 Nengudi sees the female psyche, on the other hand, as more resilient, and aims to reflect this quality in the work as well.
 Like the pantyhose, the “psyche can stretch, stretch, stretch and come back into shape.”3

 Produced by chemical synthesis, rather than of natural origin; prepared or made artificially.